-Some women may have done Calmbirth or Hypnobirth classes and deal really well with the contractions, reporting feeling minimal pain.
+Some women may have taken Calmbirth or Hypnobirth classes and find that they manage contractions really well, reporting feeling minimal pain.
 On the other hand, some women feel all sorts of things in labour – nauseous, hot, (and!) cold, tired, aching legs, pubic pain, cramps, all of the above… well, you get the picture!!!

 Fear also increases the amount of pain we feel.
 How?
 Fear causes tension, tension causes pain.
 It’s important to be as loose and relaxed as you can be in labour, being tight and tense in your muscles intensifies everything else.

 Given that we now lead a very sedentary lifestyle, we don’t push ourselves physically like we used to, so the endurance and stamina involved with labour can be more of a shock – and the result has been women seeking pain relief much sooner than usual.
 But it needn’t be that way with good education, birth skills and preparation.
 Labour is exactly that – labour – and it needs to be approached like a marathon!
 Pace yourself, taking it one contraction at a time and knowing that it wont be easy, but it sure as heck will be worth it.